gelafin/Ch6Test-GameInventory/README.md

 # Ch6Test
-answers to ch 6 test from learncpp.com
+part of a series of answers to the ch 6 test from learncpp.com

 Not robust, will clean code later